 All legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approval of Funk & Bolton, P.A., Baltimore, Maryland, Bond Counsel.
-Delivery of each series of the Bonds is conditioned upon delivery by Bond Counsel of an opinion relating to such series of the Bonds substantially in the applicable form set forth in Appendix B to this Official Statement.
-The certified text of the approving legal opinion for each series of the Bonds will be printed on or attached to such series of the Bonds.
+Delivery of the Bonds is conditioned upon delivery by Bond Counsel of an opinion substantially in the form set forth in Appendix B to this Official Statement.
+The certified text of the approving legal opinion for the Bonds will be printed on or attached to the Bonds.